 We will provide you with a no-obligation, confidential and free first consultation.

-After a careful assessment and analyses of your case, if we determine that you have a claim, we will undertake all work on a no-win, no-fee or expenses basis.
+After a careful assessment and analysis of your case, if we determine that you have a claim, we will undertake all work on a no-win, no-fee or expenses basis.
 This means that you are not required to pay for any expenses or costs throughout the course of your claim.
 You will only have to pay legal fees if you have a successful outcome.

 Time limits